 Demolition debris may contain ACM.
-The Design-Build contractor would be responsible for sampling the debris to determine whether it must be managed as a RCRA hazardous waste, including surveying for ACM prior to demolition.
-If ACM is found, in addition to the federal waste-related regulations mentioned above, state regulations for ACM must be followed.
+The Design-Build contractor would be responsible for surveying for ACM prior to demolition.
+If ACM is found, in addition to the federal waste-related regulations mentioned in Section 3.3, state regulations for ACM must be followed.
 ACM would be properly removed and disposed of prior to or during demolition in accordance with 40 CFR 61.40 through 157 and Goddard Procedural Requirements 8500.3 (Waste Management).